JaredXwos/BoggleHTML/README.md

 # BoggleHTML
 [Boggle](https://en.wikipedia.org/wiki/Boggle) is a word game played competitively internationally.
 It involves finding as many distinct words as possible on a grid of letter dice.
 The words must be formed of connected, non repeating dice.
-As this tool is primarily meant for boggle players participating in the NTU Interhalls Recreational Games, it follows that NTU Boggle Charter: A 3 minute game over a 4x4 board with points earned defined by charter, using the [CSW24](https://www.cocoscrabble.org/news/new-csw24-lexicon) dictionary, and the Q die face may be taken as a Q, or a Qu (not u).
+As this tool is primarily meant for boggle players participating in the NTU Interhalls Recreational Games, it follows the NTU Boggle Charter: A 3 minute game over a 4x4 board with points earned based off the charter, using the [CSW24](https://www.cocoscrabble.org/news/new-csw24-lexicon) dictionary.
+Additionally the Q die face may be taken as a Q, or a Qu (not u).

-To play, one just downloads this html page and opens it with any browser.
-You do not need an interconnection after you have downloaded the page.
+To play, just download [this html page](https://github.com/JaredXwos/BoggleHTML/releases/download/v1.0.0/Boggle.html) and open it with any browser.
+Once downloaded, it can be played offline.
 Alternatively, try it [here](https://jaredxwos.github.io/PlayBoggle/)

 Currently the UI breaks on iOS devices.
 An update to support iOS is slated in the near future.